jimkang/hail-ants-bot/README.md

 Or:

-    CONFIG=<the relative path to your config file> node post-ant-tweet.js
+    BEHAVIOR=<the relative path to your behavior file> node post-ant-tweet.js

 You can also pass a `--dry` switch to make it just print whatever it would have tweeted without actually tweeting it.